Research Integrity at DCU

 Our commitment to upholding the highest standards of conduct in research is formally expressed through the codes and policies which are publicly available via the Policies section of the DCU website.
 The following are specific to research integrity:

 - DCU Policy for Responding to Allegations of Research Misconduct

 - DCU Position Statement on Open Access to Research Publications

 These codes and policies are regularly reviewed against external standards to ensure that they reflect current best practice.
 As an associate member of the UK Research Integrity Office, DCU draw upon their guidelines and advice during the revision process.
 The Research Support office work together with colleagues in the Office of the Chief Operations Officer, Human Resources, Graduate Studies, Information Systems Services and the Library to ensure our research integrity codes and policies are also in line with relevant legislation and existing institutional policies and systems.

 In order to promote best practice in responsible research behaviour, DCU provide training on Research Integrity.
-This includes an online Research Integrity module, plus a Research Integrity Training Programme targeted at graduate research students.
+This includes online Research Integrity modules tailored for early stage researchers and experienced researchers, plus a Research Integrity Training Programme targeted at graduate research students.
 Research integrity is a key component in the induction of staff and research students, and presentations and resources are made available to the DCU research community via the Research Support section of the website.

 Contact point for allegations of research misconduct (Research Integrity Officer): Dr. Declan Raftery

 Contact point for research integrity policy and training development: Fiona Brennan

 Contact point for the DCU Research Ethics Committee: firstname.lastname@example.org